Introduction to Scrum Roles

 a.
 Facilitation of Process Improvement

-SM in collaboration with the team works on improvising the Scrum practices to deliver maximum value.
-He plays the role of an enabler to the team by removing any obstacles and making the sprint goals attainable.
+SM, in collaboration with the team, works on improvising the Scrum practices to deliver maximum value.
+In addition, he plays the role of an enabler to the team by removing any obstacles and making the sprint goals attainable.

 b.
 Training the Scrum Team

 SM plays the role of a mentor/trainer and coaches the team on the practices of Scrum.
 He/She also ensures that there is proper co-ordination between the PO and the team.
-If the PO is unable to give adequate time to the team, SM has to guide about the importance of the same to the PO and make sure the team is successful.
+For example, if the PO cannot give adequate time to the team, SM has to guide the importance of the same to the PO and make sure the team is successful.

 c.
 Safeguard the Team and Remove Barriers

-SM has to address and remove barriers if any, that can adversely affect team performance.
-He/She has to come up with solutions on any issues which the team is unable to handle, so as to prevent it from delivering good business.
+SM has to address and remove barriers, if any, that can adversely affect team performance.
+He/She has to come up with solutions on any issues that the team cannot handle to prevent it from delivering good business.
 While several scrum teams are working together, SM also has to safeguard the teams from any interference and make sure they focus on delivering value during every sprint cycle.

-A scrum team is a multi-skilled unit of members, consisting of product developers and testers with varied skill-sets in their own area of specialization.
-The self-contained team with diverse expertise is responsible to create, assess and upgrade the product after every sprint to deliver end results of high value.
+A scrum team is a multi-skilled unit of members consisting of product developers and testers with varied skill-sets in their own area of specialization.
+The self-contained team with diverse expertise is responsible for creating, assessing and upgrading the product after every sprint to deliver end results of high value.

 If new expertise is required, the team has the authority to develop or include a new member with the required skill-set.